Vice President Harris en Vogue

 In the future, publications should be more aware of the implications of not putting in adequate effort, especially when featuring minorities who have rarely been represented in media.

-When Krishna isn't writing stories and interviewing others, she is buried in homework, volunteering, interning for the New England Academy and practicing at her dance studio.
-In her free time she enjoys playing with her younger sister and watching Netflix.
+When Thaker isn't writing stories and interviewing others, she is buried in homework, volunteering, interning for the New England Academy or focusing on club activities.
+In her free time, Thaker enjoys playing with her puppy, Arya, and reading dystopian fiction books.